 In New South Wales (NSW) windshields may only have a tinted strip on top, equaling to either 10% of total windshield area, or the portion of the windshield above the reach of windshield wipers, whichever is greater.

-Front side windows, back side windows and rear window must not block more than 65% of total light, or 35% VLT.
+Front side windows, back side windows and rear window must not block more than 80% of total light, meaning it can have 20% VLT.
+Unless the vehicle has two rear view mirrors on both sides, 35% VLT is permitted.

 Other NSW tint laws: